 Clinical features

-Hypertension is usually found incidentally by healthcare professionals during a routine checkup, and usually produces no symptoms although there may be
+Hypertension is usually found incidentally by healthcare professionals during a routine checkup, usually produces no symptoms although there may be

 1. Headache